mixpanel/docs/Tracking/how-tos/users-groups.md

 Like [Event Properties](doc:events-properties), you can use User Profile Properties to filter or breakdown your reports.

-The main use case for User Profile Properties is to track demographic attributes of the user, like their name, email, and domain.
+We recommend primarily using User Profile Properties to track demographic attributes of the user, like their name, email, and domain.
+That said, similar to other properties in Mixpanel, they can be arbitrary JSON.

 ## Tracking User Profiles
-You can track User Profiles to Mixpanel in a similar manner to tracking events
+You can track User Profiles to Mixpanel in all the same ways you track events: from our SDKs, via our HTTP API, or via our Integrations with tools like Segment or Rudderstack.

+We recommend tracking user profiles from as close as possible to the source of truth for those profiles, which is usually your application database or your CRM.
+One common approach is to run a script or cron job that pulls the list of profiles from your database and pushes them to Mixpanel.

+Here's an example script written in Python and using our SDK: